-Participation, 20%
+Participation, 20% or 200 points

-- Contribute at least one oral response per class.
-Present a thread of your argument during the discussion, propose a new idea that has occurred to you during class, or elaborate on a classmate's comment. - Please Note: (1) You have to be here to contribute; (2) Your presence alone does not qualify as participation; you need to talk.
+- Breakdown of the 20%: 15% will be oral comments in class.
+5% graffiti comments. - The average for a passing participation grade for example is 1.5 oral responses per class.
+An A grade would require at least 2 responses per class. - Possible responses: present a thread of your argument during the discussion, propose a new idea that has occurred to you during class, or elaborate on a classmate's comment. - Please Note: Your presence alone does not qualify as participation; you need to talk.

-Specified Assigned Work for One-Unit Enhancement, 5% (50 points)
+Specified Assigned Work for One-Unit Enhancement, 5% or 50 points

-- A well-constructed essay question for the midterm exam.
-5 points - A well-constructed essay question for the final exam.
-5 points - Performance in the Antigone trial.
+- A well-constructed essay question submitted for the midterm exam.
+5 points - A well-constructed essay question submitted for the final exam.
+5 points

+- Performance in the Antigone trial.
 15 points - Performance in Lysistrata.
 5 points - People's Court for Medea.
 5 points - Attendance at the three guest lectures in class.
 (3 x 5) 15 points